Check if you can get a council tax reduction or discount

 Council tax bills are split into two parts:

-Council tax reduction only reduces the charge for council tax.
-This means if you get council tax reduction, you'll still have to pay some water and wastewater charges.
+A council tax reduction only reduces the charge for council tax.
+This means if you get a council tax reduction, you'll still have to pay some water and wastewater charges.

 If your bill is not reduced completely you’ll need to pay the rest of the council tax bill yourself.

-If you're having difficulty paying, contact a money and debt adviser as soon as possible.
-They’ll help you draw up a budget.
+If you're having difficulty paying, get money and debt advice as soon as possible.
+An adviser can help you draw up a budget.

 If you live on your own you can have your council tax bill reduced by 25%.
 This includes the water and wastewater charge.